-GREAT FALLS, Mont. – While Montanans continue to navigate the struggle of life in the age of COVID-19, the University of Providence has been especially focused on safely reopening its doors to students for in-person instruction.
+GREAT FALLS, MONTANA – While Montanans continue to navigate the struggle of life in the age of COVID-19, the University of Providence has been especially focused on safely reopening its doors to students for in-person instruction.
 Sadly, reopening campus to safe and socially-distanced classroom instruction has not come without its sacrifices – decreased capacity limits, postponed or cancelled events, and the loss of available campus venues now needed for classroom instruction.
 Through this process, the need to ensure the health and safety of our campus and municipal community remains forefront in our minds.

 As a result, the University regrets to announce that its annual celebration of the life and legacy of the Reverend Dr. Martin Luther King, Jr. will not occur this year.